Guide for Abstract Submission

-- *Please read this guide carefully before prepare and upload your abstract.
+- *Please read this guide carefully before preparing and upload your abstract.

-- *Each participant can submit maximum 2 abstract as a corresponding author.
+- *Each participant can submit maximum of 2 abstracts as a corresponding author.

 - *All abstracts must be written in English.

-- *You can download template file from the Template Abstract button.
+- *You can download the template file from the Template Abstract button.

-- *Please select your preferred presentation type (Oral/Short Oral/Poster) at uploading step.
+- *Please select your preferred presentation type (Oral/Short Oral/Poster) at the uploading step.